huaifei/useGulpBrowserify/app/log.md

 3.fixed: remove a group with members,and then the flyOut can reflect it.
 4.add and show the amount of each group's member(half done) 5.TODO:to change the store mode of localStorage, maybe to remove it.

+#16.8.1
+1.TODO:the error vm.show_name's duplicate value ,to check the value.
+2.done:(16.7.29,4).
+3.add:when adding a employee to model group,it can broadcast from leftPane to rightPane.